-Avoidance of injuries Provision of safe and healthy working environment for workers comfort so as to enhance naxin num output.
-Control of losses and damages to plants, machines, equipment and other products.
-Enhance environmental sustainability through developing sound conservation measures.
+- Avoidance of injuries - Provision of safe and healthy working environment for workers comfort. - Control of losses and damages to plants, machines, equipment and other products. - Enhance environmental sustainability through developing sound conservation measures.

 9.2 Policy, Administrative and Legislative Framework